dotnet/dotnet-docker/samples/selecting-images.md

 There are multiple [.NET Core Docker repos](https://hub.docker.com/_/microsoft-dotnet-core) that expose various layers of the .NET Core platform.

-* [dotnet/core/runtime-deps](https://hub.docker.com/_/microsoft-dotnet-core-runtime-deps/) -- Linux-only images that contains the package manager dependencies of .NET Core.
+* [dotnet/core/runtime-deps](https://hub.docker.com/_/microsoft-dotnet-core-runtime-deps/) -- Linux-only images that contains the native dependencies of .NET Core.
 Best used for self-contained applications.
 * [dotnet/core/runtime](https://hub.docker.com/_/microsoft-dotnet-core-runtime/) -- Images that contains the .NET Core runtime.
 Best used for console applications.
 On Linux, depends on the `runtime-deps` image.
 * [dotnet/core/aspnet](https://hub.docker.com/_/microsoft-dotnet-core-aspnet/) -- Images that contains the ASP.NET Core runtime.
-Best used for web aplications and services.
+Best used for web applications and services.
 Depends on the `runtime` image.
 * [dotnet/core/sdk](https://hub.docker.com/_/microsoft-dotnet-core-sdk/) -- An image that contains the .NET Core SDK (which includes tools and all runtimes).
 Best used for building and testing applications.
 Depends on [buildpack-deps](https://hub.docker.com/_/buildpack-deps) for Debian and Ubuntu, on [dotnet/core/aspnet] for Alpine and on [nanoserver](https://hub.docker.com/_/microsoft-windows-nanoserver) for Windows.

 The repos above are commonly used on the command line and in Dockerfiles.
 There are two more repos that may be useful to you:

-* [dotnet/core-nightly](https://hub.docker.com/_/microsoft-dotnet-core-nightly) -- A duplicate structure of repos for nightly images (which are not supported in production).
+* [dotnet/core-nightly](https://hub.docker.com/_/microsoft-dotnet-core-nightly) -- A duplicate structure of repos which contain the latest pre-released versions of .NET Core. (which are not supported in production).
 * [dotnet/core/samples](https://hub.docker.com/_/microsoft-dotnet-core-samples) -- A set of samples that demonstrate .NET Core being used in console and web scenarios.

 ## Tags that work everywhere